yieldthedog/yieldthedog.github.com/source/_posts/2012-06-08-interesting-thingys-19.markdown

 published: false
 ---

-Long time no see, this week a link from our nearly forgotten category _physics_
+Long time no see, this week links from our nearly forgotten category _physics_
 <!-- More -->

 ### GIT